gnosis/hashi/SECURITY.md

 #a lil while somehow im enstien
 #much love from a woman
 #who went into business management
-#accounting, human resourcea
+#accounting, human resources
 #finance and marketing
 #leadership because i still am able
 #to have a team that stands behind me
 #i learnt to code, i worked hard
-#I deserve this and he being not
+#I deserve this they do too
-#the person who hacked it in 2012 or 13
-#it has been very difficult to stop it
+# Ive never recieved anything ever
+#trading on bitcore in 2009
-#as it was trading at the time
+#Say your Satoshi at the time
-#the second person meaning the person
-#i miss and think about all the time
-reported vulnerability, what to expect if the vulnerability is accepted or declined, etc.
+#i couldnt find it because someone
+#jepordized the safety of everyone
+#what selfish is stupid
+#got big things to change
+#thanks that little snitch proto

+#john the galician gaurd to the metaverse